- Environmental Conditions

 - Hybrid: Human-compatible life and a local alien biosphere have been succesfully introduced to each other, and now live in harmony.
 This usually only happens on worlds that have had centuries to integrate.
 The alien parts of the biosphere may or may not be human-miscible, but are unlikely to be outright hostile to human life.

-- Zero Gravity: +2 to Strength, +4 to Pace.
-Movement is only possible with something stable to “climb” along.
+- Zero Gravity: +2 to Strength.
+Movement is only possible with something stable to climb along (using the usual rules for climbing).
 Characters who jump from a stable surface can propel themselves at a Pace equal to their Strength until they contact another object or apply thrust from another source.
 Characters who are unused to operating in zero gravity suffer a -2 penalty to Agility and all linked skills.

 - Normal Gravity: No bonuses or penalties.
 Human habitats (including starships) are assumed to have normal or artificial gravity by default.